Consensys/doc.tessera/docs/HowTo/Configure/Keys/Overview.md

 ## Viewing the keys registered for a node

-You can use the `ThirdParty` API [`/keys`](https://consensys.github.io/tessera/#operation/getPublicKeys) endpoint to view the public keys of the key pairs currently used by your Tessera node.
+You can use the `ThirdParty` API [`/keys`](https://consensys.github.io/tessera/#operation/getPublicKeys) endpoint to view the public keys of your Tessera node.

 !!! example "`/keys` request"